Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: Background

 \section{Background}

 A classical STRIPS problem is a pair $P=\tup{D,I}$ where $D$ is a first-order \emph{domain} and $I$ contains information about the instance \cite{geffner:book,ghallab:book}.
 The domain $D$ has a set of predicate symbols $p$ and a set of action schemas with preconditions and effects given in terms of atoms $p(x_1, \ldots, x_k)$, where $p$ is a predicate symbol of arity $k$, and each $x_i$ is an argument of the schema.
 The instance information is a tuple $I=\tup{O, \textit{Init},G}$ where $O$ is a set of object names $c_i$, and $\textit{Init}$ and $G$ are sets of \emph{ground atoms} $p(c_1, \ldots, c_k)$ denoting the initial and goal situations.
-A STRIPS problem $P=\tup{D,I}$ defines a state graph $G(P)$ whose nodes are the reachable states in $P$, the root node is the initial state, and edges stand for state transitions labeled with the actions causing them.
-A path in this graph starting in a node represents an action sequence that is applicable in the state represented by the node.
+A STRIPS problem $P=\tup{D,I}$ defines a state graph $G(P)$ where nodes represent reachable states in $P$, the root node represents the initial state, and edges indicate state transitions labeled with the actions causing them.
+A path in this graph represents an action sequence that is applicable in the state represented by the first node.

 Current PDDL standards support a number of STRIPS extensions \cite{pddl:book}, and \sift learns domains expressed in \emph{STRIPS with negation} where negative literals can be used in the initial situation, action preconditions, and goals.
 The states in such a case are not sets of ground atoms but sets of ground literals.
 Since the goals of an instance $P=\tup{D,I}$ play no role in learning, we will regard $I$ as just representing the initial situation through a \emph{set of signed ground atoms} (literals).